 In single transfer mode, only one word is transferred, and the addresses are incremented (or decremented) by 1 while the word count is decremented by 1.
 The HRQ is then changed to low level to return the bus control to the CPU.
 If DREQ remains active after completion of a transfer, the HRQ is changed to low level.
-After the HLDA is changed to low level by the CPU, and then changes the HRQ back to high level to commence a fresh DMA cycle.
-For this reason, a machine cycle can be inserted between DMA cycles by the CPU.
+After that HLDA is changed to low level by CPU, and then changes the HRQ back to high level to commence a fresh DMA cycle.
+For this reason, a machine cycle can be inserted between DMA cyclies by CPU.